benkoo/UserKBDeployment/README.md

 ## Grab code from Git, and Execute the installation activities

 ### Working from this Project Directory

 After Git has been installed on your local system, please go to a command line interface (CLI), and use Git to download the this project.
 To a local directory.

+Note: On Mac, a typical CLI would be the Terminal.app.
+On Windows 10, I would recommend you to reboot your machine at this time before continuing this list of instructions.
+Vagrant configuration might not take place after Git is installed.
+Therefore, one could use other command line app, such as CMD or search for the PowerShell application as your command line interface.
+On Linux platforms, use the proper command line tool and type the following command:
 ```
 git clone https://github.com/benkoo/UserKBDeployment.git
 ```

 Then, "change directory" (type "cd" in Command Line Prompt) to the top level directory of this project.
-On Mac, a typical CLI would be the Terminal.app.
-On Windows 10, due to system configuration problems, one should avoid using GitBash, use other command line app, such as CMD or search for other Terminal-like applications.
-On Linux platforms, use the proper command line tool and type the following command:

 ```
 cd UserKBDeployment